duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_basic_tutorial.md

 ## Basic Goodie Tutorial

 **If you've already completed the [Quick Start](https://duck.co/duckduckhack/goodie_quickstart)**, you are well prepared for this section.
 Here you will learn more about all the things you can do with Goodie.
-While much of the steps will be familiar, we recommend starting from step one and creating a new Goodie from scratch.
+While many of the steps will be familiar, we recommend starting from step one and creating a new Goodie from scratch.

 This tutorial will show you how to build a Goodie Instant Answer from scratch.
 If you've already completed the [Quick Start](https://duck.co/duckduckhack/goodie_quickstart), this tutorial is a great next step for getting more comfortable with creating Goodies.